Oslo Museum

-Oslo Museum (Oslo museum) is a museum dedicated to the history and culture of Oslo, Norway.
+Oslo Museum (Oslo museum) is a museum of cultural history focusing on the history of Oslo, Norway, covering city history and urban development, labour history, theatre history and cultural diversity.
+The museum's four departments are located in Frogner Park (Oslo City Museum and Theatre Museum), Grønland, Oslo (Intercultural Museum) and Sagene (Labour Museum).
 The museum is headquartered at Frogner Manor in Frogner Park, together with two of its departments; Oslo City Museum and Theatre Museum.

 History

-It was formed in 2006 by the merger of Oslo City Museum (Oslo Bymuseum), the Intercultural Museum (Interkulturelt museum) and the Theatre Museum (Teatermuseet), which are now departments within Oslo Museum.
+It was formed in 2006 by the merger of Oslo City Museum (Bymuseet), the Intercultural Museum (Interkulturelt Museum) and the Theatre Museum (Teatermuseet), which are now departments within Oslo Museum.
 A fourth museum, the Labour Museum (Arbeidermuseet), joined in 2013.
 Oslo City Museum, Intercultural Museum, and Theatre Museum joined forces to create the new museum as a consequence of the State Museum reform.
 The new museum foundation functioned under the working title "Capital Museum", but from December 2006, it adopted the name "Oslo Museum".